agalueu/HR_analytics/README.md

 - In pgAdmin → right-click Databases → Create - Database → name it hr_analytics.
 - Schema & Data Import
 - Run the schema script in sql/schema.sql to create the employee table.
-- Import the sample dataset employee.csv.
+- Import the sample dataset HR_employee.csv and HR_departments.cvs.

 ## Analysis Queries
 - Queries are in sql/analysis.sql.